lightning/bolts/06-irc-announcements.md

 Node and channel discovery serve two different purposes:

- - Channel discovery allows the creation and maintenance of a local view of the network's topology such that the node can discover routes to desired destination.
+ - Channel discovery allows the creation and maintenance of a local view of the network's topology such that the node can discover routes to the desired destination.
  - Node discovery allows nodes to broadcast their ID, host and port, such that other nodes can open connections and establish payment.

 ## Announcements

 The current transport of node and channel announcements is IRC.
-As such implementations MUST currently include a basic IRC implementation as well, though this transport is eventually going to be superseded by a P2P transport.
+As such, implementations MUST currently include a basic IRC implementation as well, though this transport is eventually going to be superseded by a P2P transport.
 Please refer to [RFC 1459](https://tools.ietf.org/html/rfc1459) for implementation details of the IRC protocol.
 A minimal working implementation MUST include support for the `JOIN`, `PING`/`PONG`, `PRIVMSG`, `USER` and `NICK` messages.
 Lightning nodes wishing to discover nodes and channels MUST connect to the *Freenode* IRC network and join the channel `#lightning-nodes`.